albibenni/test-yourself/docs/USAGE.md

 5. Click **Add Task**.

 This will instantly create a task in your Todoist!
 The task description will automatically contain a deep link to your Obsidian vault (`obsidian://open?vault=...&file=...`), so when the task is due, clicking the link in Todoist will immediately open the exact markdown file in Obsidian for review.

+## Mobile status

+The iOS project and a compact settings layout exist, but the app is not yet a supported mobile release.
+Folder selection currently assumes desktop-style filesystem paths, which iOS and Android sandboxing do not provide persistently.
+Todoist scheduling is also unavailable on mobile until the desktop credential-store backend is replaced with a platform-native mobile implementation.
+Use the desktop app for the complete workflow today.

 ## File & Folder Structure